EstimatedEst. Read Time: 13 minutes

 An underhand grip will take your arms out, in front of your body, and it will provide that stretch on the lats.

 This doesn’t mean that the underhand grip is superior to the overhand grip.
-It just means that you have to use it strategically based on which collection of muscles you want to target as well as what your fitness goals.
+It just means that you have to use it strategically based on which crucial muscles you want to target as well as what your fitness goals.

 HOW TO DO A LAT PULLDOWN